jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 I am also very much interested in the developement of language resources that will help with the application of state-of-the-art NLP models to low-resource languages.

+My graduate studies are fully funded by the Japanese government's <a href="https://www.mext.go.jp/en/">MEXT</a> scholarship.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->